rubocop/rubocop/manual/cops_style.md

 Enabled | Yes

-This cop checks for uses of `and` and `or`, and suggests using `&&` and `|| instead`.
+This cop checks for uses of `and` and `or`, and suggests using `&&` and `||` instead.
 It can be configured to check only in conditions, or in all contexts.

 ### Examples